washingtonpost/data-1033-program/README.md

 If you have any questions, email Steven Rich at steven.rich@washpost.com.

-Data obtained from the FOIA Reading Room (http://www.dispositionservices.dla.mil/EFOIA-Privacy/Pages/ereadingroom.aspx#1033).
+Data originally obtained from the FOIA Reading Room (http://www.dispositionservices.dla.mil/EFOIA-Privacy/Pages/ereadingroom.aspx#1033).

 Notes: